Elbow Method in K-Means Clustering: Definition, Drawbacks, vs. Silhouette Score

 Brand Studio Logo

-The elbow method is a graphical representation of finding the optimal ‘K’ in a k-means clustering.
-This is typically done by picking out the k-value where the elbow is created.
-However, this is not the best way to find the optimal ‘K’.
+The elbow method is a graphical representation technique used in k-means clustering to find the optimal ‘K’ value (the number of data clusters partitioned during clustering).
+This method is typically done by picking out the K value where the elbow (the point where a curve noticeably bends) is created.
+However, this is not always the best way to find the optimal ‘K’.

 Elbow Method Definition